gwastro/pycbc/docs/workflow/weekly_ahope.rst

 -----------------------------------------

-First generate the full workflow for the run you would like to do as normal, following the instructions of this page from :ref:`howtorunahope`, but stop before planning the workflow with plan.sh in :ref:`weeklyahopeplan`.
+First generate the full workflow for the run you would like to do as normal.
+Follow the instructions of this page from :ref:`howtorunahope`, but stop before planning the workflow with plan.sh in :ref:`weeklyahopeplan`.

 -----------------------------------------------------